mascaldotfr/CoRT/api/bin/bosses/README.md

 https://cort.thebus.top/api/bin/bosses/bosses.php?fake

-If a `fake` parameter is provided, then the 3 standard bosses will respawn every 3 minutes, at 1 minute from each others.
+If a `fake` parameter is provided, then Daen and Evendim will respawn every 30 minutes, at 15 minutes from each other.
+TK and server won't be available.
 It's meant for testing and development.

 ## Response format